JavierEspinosaP/evolution/README.md

 ## <div align="center">Introduction</div>

-The Virtual Fish Tank project is an interactive simulation where users can observe virtual creatures in a simulated environment.
+The Virtual Fish Tank project is an interactive simulation where users can observe virtual fishes in a simulated environment.
 The frontend handles the rendering of the simulation, user controls, and audio management.
 It connects to a backend server to receive real-time updates on the state of the simulation, ensuring that users are always viewing the most current state of the virtual tank.

 <strong>You can view the live simulation at the following link:</strong>